vchaptsev/vue-yandex-metrika/README.md

 ## Usage

+#### Autotracking

-Pass the VueRouter instance to the plugin and let it handle everything for you:
+Pass the VueRouter instance to the plugin and let it handle everything for you ([Metrika API] is also aviable):

     // your main.js

     import Vue from 'vue'
     import VueRouter from 'vue-router'
     import VueYandexMetrika from 'vue-yandex-metrika'

     const router = new VueRouter({...}) // your routes

     Vue.use(VueYandexMetrika, {
         id: XXXXXXXX,